-Keep These 10 Things in Mind When Starting Your Fashion Brand
+Keep These 10 Things in Mind When Launching a Fashion Brand

 1. Know Your Product Inside and Out